- A Hotly Debated Topic

 So where is the hope?
 Are the raptors just destined once more to dwindle to extinction?

 Well, for the most part, raptor numbers are on the increase on our islands but incidents of illegal killing are constantly hampering it.
 It takes raptors much longer to produce offspring, particularly when they are in reintroduction programs.
-Nature would be foolish if eagles had the same clutch sizes as their prey right, and nature’s not foolish is it?
-Well maybe when it comes to the Giant Panda but that’s a whole different story.
+Nature would be foolish if eagles had the same clutch sizes as their prey right, and nature’s not foolish, is it?
+Well, maybe when it comes to the Giant Panda but that’s a whole different story.

-One utterly enormous positive we can take from all this cluster-cuss, is that a portion of the farming community has come from protesting at the airport when white-tailed chicks arrived from Norway, to now, working closely with raptor conservation groups to ensure their recovery.
+One utterly enormous positive we can take from all this cluster-cuss is that a portion of the farming community has come from protesting at the airport when white-tailed chicks arrived from Norway, to now, working closely with raptor conservation groups to ensure their recovery.
 Many farmers are seeing that these birds aren’t really the threat once imagined and are now even helping to protect birds of prey and are invaluable when it comes to reporting sightings of raptors.
 This is particularly true in one of Ireland’s most northern counties Donegal.

 When raptors started to reclaim what was once their territory, we see a change.
-Numbers of rodents go way down.
+The number of rodents go way down.
 In Donegal when golden eagles were released, there was a MORE successful lambing season.
 You know why, I’ll tell you why, because of all the foxes that would have carried away lambs, got themselves carried off to the nests of golden eagles instead.

 Gamekeepers in Langhome in Scotland are using diversionary feeding for the hen harriers who actually, stole a lot of birds, there I said it, they ate loads of grouse.
-But when diversionary feeding methods were implemented, which is essentially leaving food out for the harriers, so they won’t steal grouse, 86% less gamebirds were raptare’d.
+But when diversionary feeding methods were implemented, which is essentially leaving food out for the harriers, so they won’t steal grouse, 86% fewer gamebirds were raptare’d.
 Get it?
 Sure you do.

 Farmers in Israel are actively encouraging owls and kestrels to their farms by putting up nest boxes, over 3,000 of them!
 With more of these apex predators around the number of pesky rodents goes way down which also means less highly toxic chemicals.
 Farmers’ applications to procure the chemical Rosh-80 (used for rodent control), in the last four years dropped between 40% and 90%, so way less chemical use when these birds are just out there, doing their thing.
 More efforts include Mossy earth's building-eagle-nest-platforms project to encourage breeding among the Scottish population of golden eagles and support the return of white-tailed eagles.

-There’s so many positives to draw from that I don’t know where to start, from the farmers having to spend less on harsh chemicals, from the ground not being polluted with such harsh chemicals, to the birds who are getting free accommodation and warm (blooded) meals served up daily.
+There are so many positives to draw from that I don’t know where to start, from the farmers having to spend less on harsh chemicals, from the ground not being polluted with such harsh chemicals, to the birds who are getting free accommodation and warm (blooded) meals served up daily.
 EVERYONE’S WINNING!
 Love it, we just need more of that here.

 What to take away from this article